Syeda Sajeda Chowdhury

-Syeda Sajeda Chowdhury (8 May 1935 – 11 September 2022) was a Bangladeshi politician.
+Syeda Sajeda Chowdhury (8 May 1935 – 11 September 2022) was a Bangladeshi politician who served as the Deputy Leader of the Jatiya Sangsad from 2009 to 2022.
 She served as a Jatiya Sangsad member representing the Faridpur-2 constituency from 2008 till her death in 2022.
 She also served as the Environment and Forest Minister of Bangladesh during 1996–2001.
+She was also the first and only female general secretary of the Bangladesh Awami League, serving from 1986 to 1992.

 Early life and family

 Syeda Sajeda was born on 8 May 1935 in her maternal home in Magura (formerly under Jessore District) in the then Bengal Presidency in British India.
 Both of her parents, Syed Shah Hamidullah and Syeda Asiya Khatun, were Bengali Muslims of Syed extraction.
 Her paternal grandmother, Syeda Hamidunnesa, belonged to a Bengali Muslim zamindar family known as the Syeds of Bamna based in Barguna.

 Chowdhury had a bachelor's degree.

 Political career

+Chowdhury was a member of the 1st Jatiya Sangsad holding a reserved women's seat during 1973–1975.

-Chowdhury became the Jatiya Sangsad member from the Faridpur-2 constituency in 2008, being re-elected in 2014 and 2018,.
+Chowdhury became the Jatiya Sangsad member from the Faridpur-2 constituency in 2008, being re-elected in 2014 and 2018.
 She became the Deputy Leader of the House of Jatiya Sangsad on 12 February 2019 for the third consecutive term.

 Chowdhury became the deputy leader of the House of Bangladesh Parliament in February 2009.
 She is only woman politician who served as General Secretary of Bangladesh Awami League from 1986 and held the position till 1992.
 Since then she was inducted into the Presidium.

 Chowdhury was awarded Independence Day Award in 2010 by the Government of Bangladesh.